gavintreseder/pof/README.md

 # PoF

-A project for determining the probability of failure for an asset once a maintenance strategy has been applied
+A project for determining the probability of failure for an asset once a maintenance strategy has been applied.

 ## Description